-From their reactions, the real victims often then believe they are at fault, the narcissist will only ever tell their side of the story to others in the smear campaign, the one where you looked bad, what you did to them, what you said to them, they’ll not tell people the lead up to what happened, it’s just further manipulation for the narcissist to play the woe is me, victim, to those around them and make you feel like your in the wrong and need to apologise.
-Abusers love the reactive abuse as it’s proof in their minds that the person who reacted is unstable and crazy, that the one who’s reacted is mentally ill, they will use it against you for years to come, narcissistic people rewrite their own history, they change the stories they tell themselves, they are never accountable, they say so many lies they often believe their own lies and reality, and they will use reactive abuse against you for years to come.
+From their reactions, the real victims often then believe they are at fault.
+The narcissist will only ever tell their side of the story to others in the smear campaign, the one where you looked bad, what you did to them, what you said to them.
+They’ll not tell people the lead-up to what happened.
+It’s just further manipulation for the narcissist to play the woe-is-me victim to those around them and make you feel like you’re in the wrong and need to apologise.
+Abusers love the reactive abuse as it’s proof in their minds that the person who reacted is unstable and crazy, that the one who’s reacted is mentally ill.
+They will use it against you for years to come.
+Narcissistic people rewrite their own history, and they change the stories they tell themselves.
+They are never accountable.
+They say so many lies they often believe their own lies and reality, and they will use reactive abuse against you for years to come.

 They have been known to.

 - Install cameras in the home, and edit footage.

 - Edit their messages out and show others yours.

 - Call the family to come help calm you down.

 - Give you the silent treatment before a special occasion, then when you arrive, they are good, and you look grumpy.